emwap/signature-paper/paper.md

 To address the problems above, this paper presents two contributions:

 - We define a simple EDSL to specify type conversions and annotations when exporting a Feldspar function to an external system (\cref{the-signature-language}).
 - We give an implementation of the EDSL as a small wrapper around the existing Feldspar compiler (\cref{implementation}).
-The implementation relies on a simple interface to the underlying compiler, and the technique can easily be ported to other EDSLs for which the compiler implements the same interface.
+The implementation relies on a simple interface to the underlying compiler.
+- A generalized version of the implementation and the interface are provided as part of the `imperative-edsl` package.